Offer Offer

 Scripts tend to break down during edge cases.
 Like a situation where your Active Directory is brand new and thus has no users.
 This is a known situation; there might be other unknown cases that can cause the script to behave abruptly.

-The PowerShell method may not give you the exact information you need in one try.
+The PowerShell method may not give you the exact information on how to check user login history in Active Directory in one try.
 Making it a suboptimal way of answering how to check Active Directory user login history for any admin.
 Moreover, you have to continuously reiterate the command structure.
 Taking up a lot of time and effort for even a basic task like user login information retrieval.

 Moreover, if you don’t possess the right skill set, these commands may do irreplaceable damage to the AD.